 About Obstetric Sepsis

+A community co-designed and co-led quality improvement collaborative for obstetric sepsis was launched in two states (California and Michigan).
+CMQCC partnered with the Dunlevie Maternal-Fetal Medicine Center at Stanford School of Medicine, Michigan Alliance for Innovation on Maternal Health (AIM), and Duke University to increase the impact of this effort.
 The Obstetric Sepsis Collaborative (Oct.
-2023-Dec.
+2023 – Nov.
 2024) engaged mentor-led groups of six to ten hospitals.
-Each group had four mentors including a nurse, physician, community leader, and a patient with lived experience who added a unique perspectives on this work.
-The Community Leadership Group and the Clinical Advisory Board, in partnership with project leadership, developed a number of resources that will advance the care of patients with obstetric sepsis.
-Many also address generalizable issues for all severe obstetric complications.
-These resources are available below.
+Each group had four mentors including a nurse, physician, community leader, and a patient with lived experience who added a unique and powerful perspective on this work.
+The Community Leadership Group and the Clinical Advisory Board, in partnership with project leadership, developed a number of resources that have been incorporated into the Obstetric Sepsis Toolkit.

 Improving Diagnosis and Treatment of Maternal Sepsis Toolkit

-"Improving Diagnosis and Treatment of Obstetric Sepsis, V2.0 Toolkit" was developed by the Sepsis Task Force Advisory Group and published in September 2025 as a resource for obstetricians, rapid response teams, and intensive care units who interact with women and birthing people during pregnancy and in the postpartum period.
+"Improving Diagnosis and Treatment of Obstetric Sepsis, V2.0 Toolkit" was developed by the Sepsis Task Force Advisory Group, V2.0 (2025) and published in September 2025 as a resource for obstetricians, rapid response teams, and intensive care units who interact with women and birthing people during pregnancy and in the postpartum period.
 The toolkit introduces a new two-step screening and confirmation process to more accurately diagnose and treat obstetric sepsis.
 This screening and diagnostic approach has been updated as part of the NICHD-supported Obstetric Sepsis Collaborative active in California and Michigan.
 As part of the review process for the collaborative, the sepsis toolkit has been reviewed and updated to recognize:

 • Updates on screening